-Herbert Diess, chairman of the Volkswagen Brand Board of Management, says, “The Polo is a young, fresh car.
+Herbert Diess, chairman of the Volkswagen Brand Board of Management, comments, “The Polo is a young, fresh car.
 It combines charisma with strong technology.
 No other car offers so much space for its size.”

 For the first time, the Polo will be available with a natural gas engine – the newly developed 1.0 TGI with an output of 66 kW/90 PS1.
 In addition, there will be a choice of four petrol and two diesel engines, all equipped as standard with a start/stop system and regenerative braking mode.
 Every engine with a power output of 70 kW or above can be combined with a dual clutch gearbox (DSG).

-With more than 14 million units sold to date, the Polo is one of the world’s most successful compact cars.
 Including all different versions, the Polo has been sold over 16 million times worldwide.

 According to Volkswagen, the sixth-generation model has a fully new exterior design, which makes the car – now as a rule with four doors – appear “sportier and more grown up.”